-An instructor who does not wish to return for the ensuing school year should so inform the head of the department and should submit a formal letter of resignation to the Chief Academic Officer.
+An instructor who does not wish to return for the ensuing school year should so inform the head of the department and should submit a formal letter of resignation to the Vice Chancellor of Academic Affairs and Workforce Advancement.
 After receiving a notice of appointment, an instructor who decides not to accept the appointment should return the unsigned employment notice on or before the date indicated.
 In this case, the above resignation procedures shall be followed.
 After employment has been accepted and the agreement signed, instructors are contractually obligated to fulfill the commitment.